ray-project/ray/doc/source/ray-more-libs/ray-collective.rst

 Installation and Importing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ray collective library is bundled with the released Ray wheel.
-Besides Ray, users need to install either `pygloo <https://github.com/ray-project/pygloo>`_ or `cupy <https://docs.cupy.dev/en/stable/install.html>`_ in order to use collective communication with the GLOO and NCCL backend, respectively.
+Besides Ray, users also need to install `cupy <https://docs.cupy.dev/en/stable/install.html>`_ in order to use collective communication with the NCCL backend.

 .. code-block:: python

-   pip install pygloo
    pip install cupy-cudaxxx # replace xxx with the right cuda version in your environment

 To use these APIs, import the collective package in your actor/task or driver code via: